aparnamane/application-version-info/README.md

 ## Introduction

-This repository builds the python containerised application which provides detailed information about the versioning of the application.
+This repository builds containerised application as a single deployable artifact along with all the dependencies.
+This simple application provides detailed versioning information.

+### Python3

+This application is written in Python utilising python version 3.8.0.